jnoriega232/configure-ad/README.md

 <img src="https://i.imgur.com/9u8SG51.png" height="70%" width="70%" alt="Azure Free Account"/> <img src="https://i.imgur.com/NriysN7.png" height="70%" width="70%" alt="Azure Free Services"/>
 </p>

-- We will now log into Client-1 with one of the users that were created (in my case, I will use "bat.jafa", password will be Password1).
+- We will now log into Client-1 with one of the users that were created (I will use "bat.jafa", password: Password1).
 	- Go back to Client-1 and log out of jane_admin and log back into Client-1 using the user you've selected.

 <p align="center">